status-im/specs/status-whisper-mailserver-spec.md

 ### Requesting messages

-In order to request historic messages, a node MUST send a packet P2P Request (`0x7e`) to its peer providing mailserver functionality.
+In order to request historic messages, a node MUST send a packet P2P Request (`0x7e`) to a peer providing mailserver functionality.
 This packet requires one argument which MUST be a Whisper envelope.

 In the Whisper envelope's payload section, there MUST be RLP-encoded information about the details of the request: